smishra2818/move_atp/managing-storage-volume/managing-storage-volume.md

   ![](./images/create-block-volume-3.png)

   You now have a block volume that you can attach to your instance.

 ## Task 8: Copying Block Volumes Across Regions

    Block volumes can be backed up manually outside of the auto backup policy.
 Once backed up it can even be copied across regions.

 1. Navigate to Block Volumes
 2. Select the 3 dot menu and select Create Manual Backup
 3. Provide your manual backup a name
 4. Indicate full or incremental backup

    You can see the status in Block Volume Backups

    Once you have created a manual backup, you can  Copy to Another Region.
 This is useful if your application is deployed in more than one region.
    ![](./images/copy-block-to-region.png)

    ![](./images/copy-block-to-region-2.png)

-congrats you finished the workshop.
+ Congrats you finished the workshop.

 ## Acknowledgements ##